disruptive-technologies/terraform-provider-dt/README.md

-# Unofficial Disruptive Technologies Terraform Provider
+# Disruptive Technologies Terraform Provider
-## Disclaimer
-This provider is not officially supported by Disruptive Technologies or Hashicorp, it is a hobby project and should be used at your own risk.
+This is a Terraform provider for Disruptive Technologies, allowing you to manage devices, data connectors, projects, and notification rules within the Disruptive Technologies platform.
+This provider is designed to work with the Disruptive Technologies API, enabling infrastructure as code for IoT solutions.

 ## Features
 The provider currently supports the following resources and data sources: